 Voting.
-Only the Trustee may sell or vote the securities in the Portfolio.
+Only the Trustee may sell or vote the securities in the Portfolios.
 While you may sell or redeem your Units, you may not sell or vote the securities in your Portfolio.
+The Trustee will vote the underlying ETFs in the same general proportion as shares held by other shareholders.